hzi-bifo/seminar-plotting/first_day/README.md

 - Basic data types and structures
 - Command line navigation
 - Practical exercises with pandas

-**Run it:** `python first_day/scripts/step00_python_basics.py`
+- Self-assessment questions

+**Optional Hands-On**: After reading, try [`step00_interactive.py`](scripts/step00_interactive.py) for practice exercises

-This script is self-paced and includes lots of explanations.
+This is self-paced and includes lots of examples.
 You can revisit it anytime as a reference!

 ## 🔧 Environment Setup